Evil-Lyn is a witch allied with Skeletor in the 1983-1984 He-man and the Masters of the Universe animated series.

 Her go-to attack is an energy bolt hurled at opponents.

 One of her favorite tricks is to use her magic to change her form.
-Join a crowd and spread rumors.
+Then join a crowd and spread rumors.

 Only she and Skeletor can command Panthor, Skeletor’s giant panther.